Residents from Rothwell’s community have set up a public meeting to discuss a new 700-home development.

 “There will be a new link road but where will traffic go while that is being built?”

-Fellow resident David Marsden said: “I do not think anyone has properly thought it through at all.
+David Marsden, who has lived in Rothwell for seven years, said: “I do not think anyone has properly thought it through at all.

 “Why not build the other things first and take the pressure off services?